Article written by

 You can get a physician’s MMJ certificate and medical marijuana card online with Leafwell in states all over the US.

 As more states allow for online medical cannabis consultations, we will expand our services to start providing certificates or recommendations in those too.
-We here at Leafwell have always thought that telemedicine and cannabis certification were made for each other.
+We here at Leafwell have always thought telemedicine and cannabis certification were for each other.
 Where legal, it is the simplest way of getting a certificate and medical cannabis card.

 How to Get a Medical Marijuana Card Online via Telehealth

 Each state differs, but the process generally follows these steps:

 - Register online and speak to a licensed physician.